duijf/roastery/docs/architecture.rst

 Clean up
 --------

-Without further configuration, ``roastery`` will not perform any clean up on your transaction data.
+Without further configuration, Roastery will not perform any clean up on your transaction data.
 Transactions from your statements keep their original descriptions and metadata, and are either classified as ``Income:Unknown`` or ``Expenses:Unknown``.